 Forty years.
-Decades of tranforming lives.
+Decades of transforming lives.

 In 1976 founding members conducted an investigation of domestic violence in Marin demonstrating that the police departments have NO records of family violence in Marin.